csjcode/course-machinelearning-az/README.md

 * 5 columns
 * 50 companies
 * View CSV - 50_Startups.csv
+* Fields: R&D Spend, Administration, Marketing Spend, State, Profit
+* We need to create a model to decide which types of companies are best to invets in based on Profit.
+* Dependent variable: Profit.
+Other variables are independent variables.
+* They need to find out which companies do better on varuous factors.
 *

 ### 33 - Multiple Linear Regression Intuition - Step 1 1:02